 A mosquito infestation can be hard to control once it breaks out.
 Just like relatives that come visit for the holidays and don’t quite know when they’ve worn out their welcome, mosquitoes don’t get the hint: you want them to go elsewhere, but are not quite sure how to get rid of them!

 Especially if you live in a humid area, you know all too well that they thrive in the heat and humidity of summer.
-They crave moisture, and love to breed and lay their eggs in watery, shaded, and marshy areas.
+They crave moisture and love to breed and lay their eggs in watery, shaded, and marshy areas.
 The more stagnant the water, the better.

 Female mosquitoes (the ones that attack you, your family, and pets to feed on your blood) can lay nearly 400 eggs at a time, followed by the few weeks the larvae need to develop and become adult mosquitoes.